Converting raw FERC data to SQLite#

-In addition to using two difficult to parse and very different file formats, the data itself is unclean and poorly organized.
+In addition to using two different difficult to parse file formats, the data itself is unclean and poorly organized.
 As a result, very few people are currently able to use it.
 This means that, while we have not yet integrated the vast majority of the available data into PUDL, it’s useful to just provide programmatic access to the bulk raw data, independent of the cleaner subset of the data included within PUDL.

 To provide that access, we’ve broken the

-down into several distinct steps:
+several distinct steps:

 Clone the 1994-2020 annual database from FoxPro (DBF) into a local file-based